A blend of cotton, wool, mohair, and silk came together in the Miro Cloth.

 But what we don’t want is for our goods to outlive us…”

-A case for natural fibres, and the necessity of biodegradability.“We’re at Villa d’Almè for one reason, to visit the linen spinners who have, for the past 150 years, meticulously transformed flax into yarn.
+“We’re at Villa d’Almè for one reason, to visit the linen spinners who have, for the past 150 years, meticulously transformed flax into yarn.
 We are far from the fields of Normandy where it is grown, yet the connections run deep, and the relationships are old…”

 Celebrating the textile standards that serve the betterment of our people and planet, this Earth Day.